evgenyneu/Scrollable/README.md

 1. Add `import Scrollable` to your code if you used Carthage or CocoaPods setup methods.
 1. Add a scroll view to your storyboard with necessary constraints.
 1. In storyboard, drag content views **to the scroll view** (your labels, images etc.).
 1. Add Auto Layout constraints for all the content views.
-The trick is to make sure **all four sides of the scroll view** have layout constraints to the content views.
+The trick is to make sure **all four sides of the scroll view** have layout constraints to the bordering content views.
 This will make the scroll view content size expand to accommodate all the child content views.

 <img src='https://raw.githubusercontent.com/exchangegroup/Scrollable/master/graphics/content_views_with_constraints.png' width='566' alt='Content views layout'>